jaesu968/shopping-list/README.md

 ## Server
 Challenges:
-- Making sure views and components line with backend was difficult
+- Making sure views and components line with backend was difficult.
-- However, we overcame this by making sure fields in the schema match what is happening in the front-end vue app fields
+- However, we overcame this by making sure fields in the schema match what is happening in the front-end vue app fields.

 ## Environment files